ManggoF/isaaclab_ur_reach_sim2real/README.md

    ```
    The robot’s end effector should move to the target pose specified in the script.

-7. **Demonstration Video:**
+8. **Demonstration Video:**

-   Click on it to go to the youtube video.
+   Click on it to go to the youtube video and see the result.

    [![Demonstration video](https://img.youtube.com/vi/B4jCdmKzhKA/0.jpg)](https://www.youtube.com/watch?v=B4jCdmKzhKA)